Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

-To dissect the mechanical contributions of cytoskeletal filaments in oocytes we first perform AMR on formin-2 knockout oocytes (Fmn -/-), which removes cytoplasmic actin filaments nucleated by formin-2 \cite{18848445}, as confirmed via cyto-D experiments (Fig. S1).
+To dissect the mechanical contributions of cytoskeletal filaments in oocytes we first perform AMR on formin-2 knockout oocytes (Fmn-/-), which removes cytoplasmic actin filaments nucleated by formin-2 \cite{18848445}, as confirmed via cytochalasin-D experiments as an alternative method of removing actin (Fig. S1).
 We find that the mechanical properties do not change compared to WT, indicating that the actin network does not provide significant mechanical resistance in the oocyte (Fig. \ref{fig:fig2}A, B).
 This behavior is presumably because the actin network in WT oocytes is sparse (Fig \ref{fig:fig1}A, right and Fig. S2) with a mesh size of $5.7 \pm 1.9 \mu$m \cite{19062278}.
-To check this, we examine \textit{in-vitro} reconstituted actin networks \cite{Gardel_2003}, which were found to be an order of magnitude softer than the oocyte (Fig \ref{fig:fig1}C), thus supporting the result that WT oocyte mechanics is not dominated by the actin cytoskeleton.
 Depolymerizing the microtubules by nocodazole treatment (1 $\mu$M) does not significantly affect the mechanical properties (Fig. \ref{fig:fig2}A, B), indicating that microtubules also do not provide significant mechanical resistance in the cytoplasmic-skeleton.
 This result is expected since prophase-I microtubules form small seeds instead of long force-bearing tubule structures \cite{23954884}.
 These combined results suggest that there are other mechanical scaffolds contributing to the stiffness in the cytoplasm of mouse oocytes.